 Laydown areas required will depend upon the final choice of technology and contractor.
 At this stage, laydown requirements have been estimated and assessed using worst-case assumptions.
-The figure on page 3 of this newsletter shows the areas of land under consideration for construction laydown and contractors' compounds.
+The figure displayed on banner 3 shows the areas of land under consideration for construction laydown and contractors' compounds.
 Subject to final selection, the laydown areas would be secured by fencing and gates, levelled and underlain by a permeable membrane.